Cameron Art Museum invites proposals for original lantern designs.

-All proposal submissions and payment of entry fees are conducted via application form.
-Prior to submission, please direct questions to Heather Wilson at firstname.lastname@example.org with "Artist Lanterns" in the subject line.
+All proposal submissions and payment of entry fees are conducted via the form below.
+Prior to submission, please direct questions to email@example.com with "Artist Lanterns" in the subject line.

-Open to all artists residing in the United States or Canada, age 18 or older.
-Collaboration between artists is encouraged.
+Open to all artists residing in the United States and Canada, ages 18 and older.

 $15 (non-refundable) per entry, unlimited entries per artist.

-Include as much information as possible, such as the lantern’s color, texture, and other formal elements and conceptual basis for lantern design.
+Proposal Description: Include as much information as possible, such as the lantern’s color, texture, and other formal elements and conceptual basis for lantern design.
 Mediums proposed for use need to be clearly defined.
 All work proposed must be the artist’s original concept and design.
-Please include: Artist’s statement, summary of studio practice and preferred mediums, biographical statement, CV.

-All selected works will be installed and displayed at CAM through January 10, 2021.
-Images of selected works will be featured on the Cameron Art Museum website.
-Illumination 2020 juried exhibition will be publicized in regional press releases, social networking sites and via CAM's email list.
+All selected works will be installed and displayed through January 9, 2022.
+Images of selected works will be featured on Cameron Art Museum’s website.
+Illumination 2021 juried exhibition will be publicized in regional press releases, social networking sites, and via CAM’s digital newsletters.

-Artist will bear costs of incoming and outgoing shipment and must provide packaging sufficient for 2-way travel.
-CAM will carefully package lantern for return but cannot be responsible for damages caused in shipping.
+Artist will bear costs of incoming and outgoing shipment and must provide packaging sufficient for 2-way travel including return shipping label or shipping account number.
+CAM will carefully package lantern for return but cannot be responsible for damages incurred in shipping.

 Q. Can I design and create a wall-mounted lantern for the competition?